metin/ProAngularJS-Repo/README.md

 ### Compile Function
 The directive definition object provides a compile property where you can implement any kind of DOM manipulation you require, so that the link function can focus on data related issues.

+### Directive Controllers
+Directives can creat controllers, which allows for the creation of more complex components.

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.